true-dhamma/true-dhamma.github.io/search.md

 <!--
   =============================================================
-  Modern Chatbot UI v4.3 (Centering & Font Fix)
+  Modern Chatbot UI v4.4 (Definitive UI Centering/Sizing Fix)
   Author: Gemini Assistant & User
   Updates: 1.
-Corrected flexbox properties to perfectly center the header title.
+Implemented a robust absolute positioning method for the header
-           2. Increased the title's font size on mobile for better hierarchy.
+              title to ensure it is always perfectly centered.
-           3. Confirmed all UI elements match the latest requests.
+           2. Standardized mobile header title and button font sizes for visual consistency.
+This is the definitive UI fix.
   =============================================================
 -->